san-lee-ai/rock-paper-sicissors/README.md

-dApp game with Solidity, Truffle, Ganache
+DApp game with Solidity, Truffle, Ganache
 Truffle for Smart-Contract
 The first thing I’ll do is set up a Truffle “test-bed” that will allow me to easily test compiling my smart contract.